 Congratulations on your engagement to your favourite!
 You’ve mostly likely picked your venue and maybe still considering your wedding photographer (check out these tips on ‘Choosing your perfect wedding photographer’).
 Before locking down your timeline for the day you should consider creating a wedding photography plan or at least an idea of what photos you definitely would like captured on the day and talk these through with a photographer.

 Here’s the top 5 things to think about for your wedding photography plan.
-Subscribe to receive your guide on ‘The Best Time to take Wedding Photos’.
+Subscribe to our newsletter to keep up to date with posts, inspiration and offers and receive your guide on ‘The Best Time to take Wedding Photos’.

 #1 Wedding Preparation Photography